 To bring out your best face, look for someone who will hold you accountable.
 This person shouldn’t be starting every call with, “So, what do you want to talk about this session?”
 A good coach is someone who knows your goals and will continually ask you what you’re doing to accomplish them.

 Be a Viable Candidate

 To benefit from a coaching relationship, display desirable qualities.
-According to a survey conducted by the Harvard Business review, “blamers, victims, and individuals with iron-clad systems don’t change.”
+According to a survey conducted by the Harvard Business Review, “blamers, victims, and individuals with iron-clad systems don’t change.”
 In other words, be a person who can accept criticism, is willing to admit failure, and can easily adapt.

 Hiring a business coach is generally a smart move; it shows you’re willing to work for your success and that you have self-awareness when it comes to your limitations.
-It may also help you gain insight or come up a fresh approach to a problem inhibiting your goals.
+It may also help you gain insight or come up with a fresh approach to a problem inhibiting your goals.
 Finding the right professional is an exercise in patience and common sense, but it’s one worth undertaking.
 Put some capital into finding a quality executive coach, and you may find your ROI increasing faster than you expected.

 Did I miss anything?
 What do you look for in a mentor or coach?
 Sound off in the comments.